limoka/CommonAPI/Staging/README.md

 ## How to setup development environment
 1. Download and install [CommonAPI](https://dsp.thunderstore.io/package/CommonAPI/CommonAPI/) and its dependencies
-3. Create development environment.
+2. Create development environment.
 You can find how to do that [here](https://docs.bepinex.dev/master/articles/dev_guide/plugin_tutorial/index.html#sidetoggle)
-4. Add LDBTool and CommonAPI assemblies to your references.
+3. Add LDBTool, DSPModSave and CommonAPI assemblies to your references.
+You can use NuGet to get them.
+You can find them by typing `DysonSphereProgram.Modding` into nuget package search.
-5. You also likely will need a Unity Project.
+4. You also likely will need a Unity Project.
 You can find instructions on setting that up [here](https://github.com/kremnev8/DSP-Mods/wiki/Setting-up-development-environment)

 ### Usage Example
 ```csharp